 The Supervisory Board has formed a three-person Audit Committee that deals particularly with accounting, risk management and compliance issues.
-In the year under review, the Audit Committee held five meetings at which it particularly discussed the intrayear financial reports and the annual and consolidated financial statements for 2020.
-The Audit Committee also discussed the internal control system.
-Until 8 July 2021, the Audit Committee consisted of Brigitte Holzer (Chairwoman), Mirko Mach and Sascha Magsamen.
-With the re-election of the Supervisory Board at the Annual General Meeting on 8 July 2022, the Audit Committee was reconstituted and since then has consisted of Brigitte Holzer (Chairwoman) together with Mirko Mach and Alfried Bührdel.
-The Supervisory Board has also formed a three-person Nomination Committee that prepares nominations for the Annual General Meeting and also takes on the tasks of a Personnel Committee.
-This committee held three meetings in the 2021 financial year.
-Until 8 July 2021, the Nomination Committee consisted of Dr Thorsten Reinhard (Chairman), Dr Bensel and Tim Schulte Havermann.
-With the re-election of the Supervisory Board at the Annual General Meeting on 8 July 2022, the Nomination Committee was reconstituted and since then has consisted of Dr Thorsten Reinhard (Chairman) together with Dr Bensel and Uwe Nickl.
+In the year under review, the Audit Committee held nine meetings at which it particularly discussed the intrayear financial reports and the annual and consolidated financial statements for 2021.
+The Audit Committee also discussed the internal control system and the FISG project.
+The Audit Committee held one in-person meeting and another eight as video conferences.
+The Audit Committee held one in-person meeting and another eight as video conferences.
+The Audit Committee comprises Mr Alfried Bührdel (Chairman since 1 January 2022), Ms Brigitte Holzer and Mr Mirko Mach.

+The Supervisory Board has also formed a threeperson Nomination Committee that prepares nominations for the Annual General Meeting and also takes on the tasks of a Personnel Committee.
+This committee held four meetings in the 2022 financial year.
+One of these meetings was held in person and the other three as telephone or video conferences.
+All members of the Nomination Committee attended all meetings.
+The Nomination Committee consists of Dr Thorsten Reinhard (Chairman), Dr Bensel and Uwe Nickl.
-The Supervisory Board would like to thank the members of the Management Board of ecotel and all employees of ecotel Group companies for their great commitment on behalf of the company and for their hard work in 2021.

-Düsseldorf, 8 March 2022 For the Supervisory Board:

-Dr Norbert Bensel Chairman of the Supervisory Board